The Effectiveness of Distance Learning

 Distance learning contributes greatly towards the development of education in different levels.
 Such sectors include general, teacher, vocational, non-formal, and higher education.

-This system is essential in primary and secondary schools as it offers programmes for both in and out the school where teachers lack formal qualifications.
+This system is essential in primary and secondary schools as it offers programmes for both in and out of the school where teachers lack formal qualifications.
 It is also useful to students who are unable to attend school due to disabilities or sicknesses.
 Other programmes are tailor-made to ensure parents educate their children and for nomadic societies that do not have an irregular settlement pattern.

 Distance learning is applied extensively in teacher education.
-Teachers use this system “in upgrading their knowledge and skills in areas such the new technology” (30), to prepare for teaching lessons and to advance their academic qualifications.
+Teachers use this system “in upgrading their knowledge and skills in areas such as the new technology” (30), to prepare for teaching lessons and to advance their academic qualifications.
 They advance their qualifications without necessarily going to colleges or universities.
 This trend ensures that all students constantly get a quality education.
 The trend also solves the problem of shortage of teaching staff.
 Countries that have limited technological advancement use radio, television set, and different print documents to educate teachers on various key topics.
 China, for instance, uses television to equip fresh teachers with necessary skills while Mongolia and India use radio and print media (31).

 The system provides vocational education that is vital in the economy since it helps to improve productivity and it also increases employment chances of many people.
 Learning in this sector includes practical training.
 Several institutions develop online courses to aid advance the technical expertise of their employees.